elmaan-kh/PowerShell-Cheat-Sheet/README.md

 ### Summary:
-Classwork 4 covered `Get-ADComputer`, which is used to retrieve Active Directory computer details, and `ForEach-Object`, which allows you to iterate over a collection of objects in a pipeline to perform actions on each object.
+In Classwork 4, I covered `Get-ADComputer`, which is used to retrieve Active Directory computer details, and `ForEach-Object`, which allows you to iterate over a collection of objects in a pipeline to perform actions on each object.

 ---